askiiart/k80-linux-cooling/README.md

  - You may need to change some variables in the Arduino code depending on your fan's specifications.
    - Try looking up a datasheet
  - This was designed for an Arduino Uno, and should work on one.
 I don't know about running it on anything else, though.
+ - I'm busy, so a lot of the files are probably still broken.
+However, the main stuff is working.

 ---